jelmer/dulwich-homepage/content/pages/home.rst

 Dulwich takes its name from the area in London where the friendly Mr. and Mrs. Git once attended a cocktail party.

-Supported Python versions are 2.7, 3.4 and 3.5.
+Supported Python versions are Python 3.5 and later.
+Versions of Dulwich prior to 0.20 also supported Python 2.7.
+Supported platforms include Linux, Mac OS X and Windows.

 Documentation
 #############